1978 Indianapolis 500: Pole Day – Saturday May 20

 Rain late in the day hampered the qualifying attempts.
 The trip through the original qualifying line exhausted at 5 p.m., and Tom Sneva officially secured the pole position.
 Several drivers including Bobby Unser, A. J. Foyt, and Pancho Carter, were unable to qualify during the pole round.
 At 5 p.m., the "third day" of time trials officially commenced, and those drivers would line up behind the cars from the pole round.

 The day ended with the field filled to twenty cars.
-Bobby Unser finished his run as a "third day" qualifier in the rain.
+Bobby Unser finished his run in the rain as the lone "third day" qualifier.
 The track was closed for the day as soon as Unser returned to the pits at 5:11 p.m.